mist64/cbmbus_doc/6 JiffyDOS.md

 [^1]: The 1541 implementation uses a threshold of 218 µs to detect this.

 [^2]: On the C64 – the computer which JiffyDOS was designed for – the CPU is halted by the video chip for 40 µs on every 8th raster line (504 µs); as well as for a little while on all raster lines that contain sprites.
-The C64 implemenation disables all sprites during a transmission and delays the "Go!" signal whenever video chip DMA is anticipated.
+The C64 implemenation disables all sprites during a transmission and delays the "Go" signal whenever video chip DMA is anticipated.